Information :-

-Lightning Message Service (LMS) allow us to communicate between visualforce and Lightning component(Aura and Lightning web component both) on any lightning page.
+Lightning Message Service (LMS) allows us to communicate between Visualforce and Lightning components (Aura and Lightning web components both) on any lightning page.

 Lightning Message Service is based on a new metadata type: Lightning Message Channels.
-We need to use Lightning Message Channel to access the Lightning Message Service API.
+We need to use the Lightning Message Channel to access the Lightning Message Service API.

 1. In LWC we can access Lightning Message Channel with the scoped module @salesforce/messageChannel.